BinaryBeard/ingredient2recipe/README.md

 ## Known Issues

-As python is not my primary langague, there may be a lot of issues with the structure of the code.
+As python is not my primary language, there may be a lot of issues with the structure of the code.
 I ran into a few things when it came to building the tests...

 ### Ingredients names that are more than one word